 In just four years, the Trump administration implemented radical changes that fundamentally compromised the integrity of the immigration courts and their ability to ensure fairness and impartiality.
 The administration pressured judges to render decisions at a break-neck pace at the cost of accuracy, while stripping them of their ability to control their dockets.
 EOIR policies—including hiring practices, docket interference, and attempts to terminate the immigration judges’ union—politicized the immigration courts more than ever before.

 Through hundreds of policies, including those listed below, the Attorney General and the Executive Officer for Immigration Review (EOIR) transformed the immigration courts into an enforcement agency rather than a fair and neutral arbiter.

 Listen to a recording of the September 12, 2019, telephonic press briefing on the new port courts and the due process concerns:

 “Many IJs have inquired about ways that they may register their protest against the imposition of the quotas and deadlines.
 If you are inclined, you may use the proposed language below in your cover email returning the electronically signed PWP to your ACIJ.
 Protest Language – “I do not agree that the numerical metrics/quotas constitute an accurate measure of my performance.
 Nor do I agree that the numbers produced by EOIR are accurate within the designated metric categories.””

 Cite as AILA Doc.
 No. 13040204.

-Join AILA in urging Congress to publicly support independent, Article I court reform to ensure that everyone has a fair day in court.Make Your Voice Heard
+Join AILA in urging your member of Congress to cosponsor legislation to create an independent, Article I immigration court system to ensure that everyone has a fair day in court.Make Your Voice Heard

 American Immigration Lawyers Association